GLOBAL MARKETS-Euro, stocks slip after ECB downplays bond report

-* Global shares edge down after ECB rebuffs bond limit talk * Apple most valuable US company ever as shares hit record * Euro falls against dollar, yen * Oil prices also retreat after initially trading higher By Herbert Lash NEW YORK, Aug 20 Global shares slid and the euro wavered on Monday after the European Central Bank sought to squash speculation about the potential shape of market intervention to contain the euro zone debt crisis, damping recent investor enthusiasm for risk.
-German magazine Der Spiegel said over the weekend that the ECB was considering buying debt issued by member countries if their interest rates became too elevated, but a bank spokesman said it was misleading to report on decisions that still had not been taken.
-Germany's central bank, the Bundesbank, also on Monday reiterated its opposition to bond purchases, and a spokesman for the German Finance Ministry said it was not aware of any plans for the ECB to target bond spreads.
-A recent rally in global equities pushed the FTSEurofirst 300 index of top European shares to a 13-month peak and lifted the S&P 500 close to four-year highs on hopes that the ECB's plan could help control the two-year-old debt crisis.
-The FTSEurofirst 300 closed down 0.5 percent at 1,104.86 points, while Wall Street pared earlier losses.
-The Dow Jones industrial average was down 13.67 points, or 0.10 percent, at 13,261.53.
-The Standard & Poor's 500 Index was down 2.36 points, or 0.17 percent, at 1,415.80.
-The Nasdaq Composite Index was down 6.07 points, or 0.20 percent, at 3,070.52 Shares of Apple Inc rose 2.5 percent to an all-time high, driving its market capitalization to $622.5 billion and making it the most valuable U.S. company ever.
-Apple's market cap now exceeds that of Microsoft during the dot-com bubble in the late 1990s.
-Facebook Inc plumbed a new low of $18.75, less than half its IPO value of $38 a share, before rebounding to trade at $19.56.
-MSCI's all-country world stock index and its emerging market index both were off about 0.1 percent.
+* Global shares edge down after ECB rebuffs bond limit talk * Euro falls against dollar, yen * Oil prices also retreat after initially trading higher * Oil prices supported by tight North Sea supplies By Herbert Lash NEW YORK, Aug 20 Global shares and the euro slipped on Monday after the European Central Bank sought to squash speculation about potential market intervention to contain the euro zone debt crisis, dashing recent investor enthusiasm for risk.
+German magazine Der Spiegel said over the weekend that the ECB was considering buying debt issued by euro zone countries if their interest rates rose too high, but a bank spokesman said it was misleading to report on decisions that still had not been taken.
+Germany's central bank, the Bundesbank, also on Monday reiterated its opposition to bond purchases and a spokesman for the German finance ministry said it was not aware of any plans for the ECB to target bond spreads.
+Global stock markets have had a recent strong run on hopes that a plan being drawn up by the ECB, which oversees price stability in the 17 countries that use the euro, could help the currency bloc control the two-year-old debt crisis.
+Stocks on Wall Street edged lower, while the FTSEurofirst 300 index of top European shares retreated about 0.7 percent to 1102.49.
+MSCI's all-country world stock index fell 0.3 percent, and its emerging market index about 0.2 percent.
 European shares initially rose on the Der Spiegel report that the ECB is considering setting interest rate thresholds for the purchase of euro zone sovereign debt, a move that would discourage speculation.
 "We are fishing in the fog at the moment so we need to see some more of the meat regarding the ECB's plans," said Heinz-Gerd Sonnenschein, equities strategist at Germany's Postbank.
-Investor optimism has improved in recent weeks, said Bruce Bittles, chief investment strategist at Baird, saying that "could be problematic given that sentiment is approaching extreme optimism at a time when the seasonal headwinds begin to surface."
-The euro traded near break-even, off a tad at $1.2341.
-The U.S. Dollar Index was down 0.1 percent at 82.487.
+The Dow Jones industrial average was down 39.87 points, or 0.30 percent, at 13,235.33.
+The Standard & Poor's 500 Index was down 5.50 points, or 0.39 percent, at 1,412.66.
+The Nasdaq Composite Index was down 14.48 points, or 0.47 percent, at 3,062.11.
+The euro fell to $1.2328, down 0.1 percent on the day, and was off about 0.3 percent against the yen at 97.80.
+The U.S. Dollar Index was down 0.01 percent at 82.538.
 The euro's slide is expected to be limited, with the chance of the ECB taking action once the summer holiday season ends leaving investors wary of aggressively selling the currency.
 "There are back and forth comments regarding ECB actions keeping the euro under pressure," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
 "All of this is taking place against the subdued late summer trading backdrop so I wouldn't read too much into any of this."
 U.S. Treasury debt pared early losses to trade slightly higher, with yields touching session lows as weakness in stocks bolstered the safe-haven appeal of U.S. government debt.
-The benchmark 10-year U.S. Treasury note was up 1/32, with the yield at 1.8088 percent.
-Oil prices also retreated, but North Sea Brent later rebounded.
-Brent for October rose 39 cents at $114.10 a barrel.
-U.S. light sweet crude oil fell 7 cents to $95.94 a barrel.
+Benchmark 10-year Treasury notes were trading 3/32 higher in price to yield 1.81 percent, The benchmark 10-year U.S. Treasury note was up 1/32, with the yield at 1.8018 percent.
+Oil prices also retreated slightly.
+Brent for October fell 16 cents at $113.55 a barrel.
+U.S. light sweet crude oil fell 79 cents to $95.22 a barrel.

 * Harvest Natural Resources announces stockholder authorization of sale of Gabon interests and dissolution of the company